Moss people: Interactions with humans

 According to legend, these fairies would occasionally borrow items from people or ask for help but would always compensate the owners generously, often with either good advice or bread.
 It was, however, easy to anger such wood-sprites, either by spurning their gifts (which might be the compensations named above) or by giving them caraway bread – of which they had a particular hatred, often being heard to utter the doggerel rhyme "Kümmelbrot, unser Tod!" ("Caraway bread, our death!").

+The Holzfräulein are given bread, bread crumbs, bread crusts, dumplings, pancakes, potato, grain, dried pears but never meat.
 They also show their gratitude by becoming domestic spirits and working at night in kitchen, stable, farmyard, and parlor.

 In certain myths, the moss folk would ask humans for breast milk to feed their young, or steal little human children – motifs found in changeling lore.

 Moss people, especially the females of the species, are able to send plagues on one hand; on the other, they can also heal the victims of such plagues.
 During epidemics the Holzfräulein ("Wood ladies") would emerge from the forest to show the people which medicinal herbs could cure or ward off plague.

 Relation with the Wild Hunt

 They were often but not always the object of the Wild Hunt.
 According to folklore, in order to escape the hunt they enter the trees that woodsmen have marked with a cross that will be chopped down.

 Des Knaben Wunderhorn records "folk-songs [that] make the huntsman in the wood start a dark-brown maid, and hail her: 'whither away, wild beast?', but his mother did not take to the bride."

 The Brothers Grimm tell with regards to the Giant Mountains in Silesia that the lokal wild huntsman, known as Nachtjäger ("night hunter"), chases the so-called Rüttelweiber ("shaking women"), which are thought of as little women clad in moss.
 Their only chance at rest is the trunk of a felled tree to which the woodsman did say "Gott wael's!" ("God may prevail!" in Silesian dialect).
 Should he have said "Waels Gott!" when putting the axe to the tree, though, putting God at the end, then such a trunk offers no rest to a Rüttelweibchen ("little shaking woman") who has to constantly flee the Nachtjäger.

+In Thuringia, the only place where a Moosweibchen "little moss woman") is safe from the wild huntsman (German wilder Jäger) chasing her kind in the afternoon and at night is a tree stump marked with three crosses by a woodsman while the tree was still falling.

+In Upper Palatinate, the wild huntsmen chasing, catching, and ripping to shreds the Holzfräulein, Hulzfral, Holzfralerl (all "little wood lady") or Moosweiblein (sg.,pl.; "little moss lady") are even called Holzhetzer ("wood chasers").
+Beside tree stumps with three crosses, she will also be safe sitting in a small hut made from the last five or six flax stalks on the harvested field bound together with a knot.